Tangerine and Prosecco Sorbet

 - Meanwhile wash 4-5 tangerines and dry them, then use these for the zest/finely grated peel.

-- Juice enough tangerines until you have approx 1 litre of juice.
+- Juice enough tangerines until you have approximately 1 litre of juice.
 Pour the juice through a sieve to remove the pulp.
 Then place in a covered container in the fridge to chill.

 - Place the container you intend to keep the sorbet in into the freezer to chill.
 Once all mixtures are really cold, mix together the tangerine juice, zest, sugar mixture and Prosecco using a whisk, then transfer it to your chilled ice cream maker bowl and freeze/churn according to the manufacturer’s instructions.